sidgairo18/cvml_engineering_gym/useful_docs/open-source-licensing-primer.md

 ---

 *This guide is a general reference and not legal advice.
-For complex or high‑stakes situations, consult a lawyer.*
+For complex or high‑stakes situations, consult a lawyer.* (Created with ChatGPT_5_Pro)